Escandón: History

 Founded at the beginnings of the 20th century, the terrains that formed part of one of the most known haciendas and of greater extension in the west zone of the Valley of Mexico, the Hacienda de la Condesa, were oriented South.
 It is known that the outline and division of the terrains were made by the Escandón Barrón brothers, whose family kept an intense activity in the creation of fraccionamientos and the real-state business in Mexico City since the end of the Porfiriato.

 Located in the vicinities of the then populated neighbourhood of Tacubaya, considered place of entertainment of the high society of the capital, Escandón was urbanized in a faster way on the west side, in which some villas were built.
 Beautiful residences of the final 19th century are conserved, of which a lot of have been destroyed to build high cost apartment buildings.
 The Colonia Escandón is considered as one of the neighbourhoods of greatest Mexican ancestry.

 With the end of the Mexican Revolution and the growth of Mexico City, the development and population of the rest of the colony began.
 In the decade of 1930, between the Insurgentes, Nuevo León and Benjamín Franklin Avenues and the Sindicalismo street, the first fraccionamiento (division) of Mexico City was established and named Insurgentes-Ejército Nacional, with houses in terrains that go from 140 to 380 square metres.
 The names of the fraccionamientos, as well as the streets', are due to the fact that it was created so that generals, colonels, and other revolutionary soldiers of high rank could have their houses, which made that this small zone renowned.
 In fact, some of their descendants still live in the same houses.

-The destruction of these simple and beautiful architectonic features is growing day by day, which has caused that its inhabitants (some belonging to third or fourth generations) had united for preventing big constructing businesses from acquiring these houses for then demolishing them and build luxury apartment buildings that, due to its location, makes them highly demanded.
-It is regrettable that one of the chalets of the Sindicalismo street has been demolished despite of the protests and the protection of the INAH.
+The destruction of these simple and beautiful architectonic features is growing day by day, which has caused its inhabitants (some belonging to third or fourth generations) to unite to prevent big construction businesses from acquiring these houses to demolish them and build luxury apartment buildings that, due to its location, makes them highly demanded.
+One of the chalets of the Sindicalismo street has been demolished despite the protests and the protection of the INAH.

 Many famous personalities and celebrities have lived in Escandon.
 When the Cristero War ended, the Catholic church Espíritu Santo was the first to ring its bells.
 Its construction, dating from the beginning of the 20th century, and its inner decoration, are a national heritage object.

 It has been a neighbourhood of renowned artists, creators, publicists, lawyers and scholars.
 The characteristic small businesses that make of the neighbourhood a small village in the large and big Mexico City still survive thanks to the local support, however this 21st century is making the situation to change given the high demand of the zone, to which some people already call "the new Condesa".
 Its inhabitants are protecting the original name.